 Manufacturers claim they have overpaid by at least \$150 million as a result of the purported miscalculation; the Commonwealth has received roughly 4% of that amount.
 Had the manufacturers prevailed, they would have been entitled to recalculation of the payments they have made since 2004 and the reduction applied to offset their future annual settlement payment obligations.
 As a result, the Commonwealth's 2013 or 2014 annual settlement payment would have been reduced by approximately \$6 million (i.e., 4% of \$150 million).
 Additionally, future annual settlement payments, which continue in perpetuity, would be calculated using the PMs' interpretation, which would result in a reduction in the amount received by the Commonwealth.
 (This amount cannot be calculated because it depends upon the quantity of RYO sold in future years, but due to the magnitude of the settlement payments, the amount would likely have amounted to additional millions of dollars over the life of the settlement.)
 However, the arbitration panel rendered a decision in favor of the States in mid-February 2013, rejecting the manufacturers' arguments in full.
-As of March 1, 2013, the manufacturers had not indicated whether they will seek to vacate the arbitrators' decision.
+The manufacturers have indicated that they will not seek to vacate the arbitrators' decision.